 2008 saw a global economic crisis that led to a fall in consumption and thus a collapse in the prices of all commodities, and most notably the prices of lead and zinc.
 In euro terms, these two metals saw their average prices fall by 25% and 47% respectively compared to 2007.
-The scale and duration of this crisis beyond December 31, 2008 are difficult to forecast.
+The scale and duration of this crisis beyond 31 December 2008 are difficult to forecast.
 Recylex expects market conditions to deteriorate in 2009.

-Recylex SA's continuation plan
+• Recylex SA's continuation plan

-Recylex SA is pursuing the continuation plan approved by the Paris commercial court on November 24, 2005.
-At December 31, 2008, the outstanding frozen liabilities to be paid off under this plan amounted to some \notin 25 million on a seven-year schedule.
-The third annual payment under the plan, for a sum of approximately \notin 2 million, was made in November 2008.
+Recylex SA is pursuing the continuation plan approved by the Paris commercial court on 24 November 2005.
+At December 31, 2008, the outstanding frozen liabilities to be paid off under this plan amounted to some \in 25 million on a 7-year schedule.
+The third annual payment under the plan, for a sum of approximately \in 2 million, was made in November 2008.

-The fourth annual payment, due in November 2009, will be around $\in 2$ million.
+The fourth annual payment, due in November 2009, will be around €2 million.

-On-going litigation
+• On-going litigation